 Photo taken 28th February in an unheated polytunnel in Wales.

-These lettuce, which are already listed above in the normal lettuce section, are excellent winter lettuce as well as being suited to sowing at other times of year.
+These lettuce, which are the ones in the snowy photo, are already listed above in the normal lettuce section, are excellent winter lettuce, very cold resistant, as well as being suited to sowing at other times of year.

 Saving Lettuce Seed: